sethforprivacy/sethforprivacy.com/content/posts/this-year-in-monero-2021.md

 author: Seth For Privacy
 comments: false
 date: "2021-04-18T16:00:00-04:00"
-description: As a way to celebrate and show the growth that has happened for Monero across the past year on this, the 7th anniversary of the Monero project, I wanted to take a snapshot of statistics and social media posts to highlight this growth.
+summary: As a way to celebrate and show the growth that has happened for Monero across the past year on this, the 7th anniversary of the Monero project, I wanted to take a snapshot of statistics and social media posts to highlight this growth.
 draft: false